jimthemighty/platform-scaffold/web/DEVELOPING.md

 cd progressive-web-sdk
 npm link
 npm install # REQUIRED!!
-npm run dev:build # Some assets required by the scaffold build are only created by this command (/dist/*)
+npm run prod:build # Some assets required by the scaffold build are only created by this command (/dist/*)
 ```

 Then navigate back to this directory and run: